ds-steven-matison/hackathon-3-amigos/README.md

 My testing environment is a mac and a centos 8.3 k3d cluster running k8ssanrda.
 I also have a GKE cluster running k8ssandra on anthos.
 There are 3 environment scenarios for this application.
 1. DC1 - with env.DC1 the application is in data writing state to cassandra 4.0 and Astra Streaming topic
 2. DC2 - with env.DC2 the application is in a data reading state from Astra Streaming to DSE
 3. GCP - with env.GCP the application is in a data reading state from Astra Database

-If you are using k3ds here are the commands to get started.
+# Commands to get started

 ```
 git clone https://github.com/ds-steven-matison/hackathon-3-amigos.git